20 days from Prague to BucharestOverview

 Welcome to Prague, capital of the Czech Republic.
 This fascinating city straddles the Vltava River with domes, cupolas, spires, and pinnacles highlighting its skyline.
 The remainder of the day is free to start exploring.Day 2 Prague.

 After lunch, drive to Nuremberg, where your river cruise vessel is docked.
 Before dinner, meet your crew for a welcome reception.
-(B,D)Day 5 Nuremberg.
+(B,D)Day 5 Nuremberg–Roth.

 This morning, dock in Passau.
 Uniquely located where the Inn, Ilz, and Danube Rivers converge, Passau is a maze of narrow cobblestone streets lined with beautiful patrician houses.
 St. Stephen’s Cathedral, a masterpiece of Italian baroque architecture, houses one of the world’s largest church organs with 17,774 pipes.
 Take in the highlights on the included GUIDED WALK.
-Then, sail to Linz, Austria’s third-largest town, which lies on both banks of the Danube and is an important industrial town and busy river port.
-Alternatively, choose from several full-day optional excursions: to Salzburg to see some of the Sound of Music sights; the popular “Romantic Austria” tour, or to ?eský Krumlov in the Czech Republic, a UNESCO World Heritage Site.
-Rejoin the ship in Linz.
-(B,L,D)Day 8 Melk–Vienna.
+Alternatively, choose from several full-day optional excursions while your ship continues to sail into Austria.
+Rejoin your vessel in the late afternoon.
+(B,L,D)Day 8 Melk, Austria–Vienna.

 Once the center of the mighty Habsburg Empire, Austria’s magical capital on the blue Danube is a showcase of gilded architecture.
 This is home to the lavish Hofburg Imperial Palace complex with its Vienna Boys’ Choir and dazzling Lipizzaner stallions; the neo-renaissance Vienna Opera House; and awe-inspiring St. Stephen’s Cathedral—plus, countless other sights shown to you by your Local Guide during your included CITY TOUR.
 Shop in the delightful pedestrian Kärntnerstrasse, and be sure to take a break and enjoy a piece of decadent Sachertorte or Apfelstrudel in one of the classic Viennese coffee houses, historic institutions that helped shape Viennese culture!
 In the late afternoon, leave Vienna for Budapest.
 (B,L,D)Day 10 Budapest, Hungary.